-The student should call a friend for assignments and for information about class work.
-If the student is absent for a few days, his/ her parent can call or email for assignments, or the student can ask the teacher upon his/ her return.
+The student should check Google Classroom or they can even contact a friend for assignments and for information about class work.
+If the student is absent for a few days, the student's parents and caretakers can call or email for assignments, or the student can ask the teacher upon the student's return.
 Students should always check with teachers about missing work upon returning from an absence.